WilliamIsted/wordpress-digital-ocean-spaces/README.md

-# wordpress-digital-ocean-spaces
-A Digital Ocean Spaces plugin for WordPress
+# A Digital Ocean Spaces plugin for WordPress